What Happens If I’m in an Auto Accident and My Story Doesn’t Match the Other Driver’s Story?

 Note: It is important to notify Western National or your Independent Insurance Agent of all accidents, regardless of fault and even if property damage is minor.

 To report a claim with Western National: Call (855) 921-3164.
-You can also visit www.wnins.com, use the “Report a Claim” feature on our Mobile App (available in the Apple App Store and Google Play stores), or contact your Independent Insurance Agent.
+You can also visit www.wnins.com or contact your Independent Insurance Agent.